MediaArea/MediaConch/README.md

-Git repository for group collaboration in the :shell: Conch :shell: project.
+Git repository for group collaboration in the <a href="http://mediaarea.github.io/PreFormaMediaInfo/">:shell: Conch :shell: project</a>.